-Day Camp (Prek to 7th Grade)
+Day Camp (Rising Prek to 7th Grade)

 Campers rotate through a wide variety of exciting activities each and every week.